hnipps/refresharr/README.md

 - Import processes are interrupted
 - Database inconsistencies occur

-The command identifies and removes these stuck import items from the queue, allowing Sonarr to properly handle the media.
+The command identifies stuck import items and attempts to import them before removing from the queue, ensuring no content is lost.

 **Usage:**
 ```bash